-All enquiries, advice, quotations or estimates made or provided by or bookings made with and/or all services rendered by or on behalf of Sure Stellenbosch Travel (‘the Travel Agent’) are subject to these terms and conditions (‘the Conditions’).
+All enquiries, advice, quotations or estimates made or provided by or bookings made with and/or all services rendered by or on behalf of Stellenbosch Travel Agency Pty LTD (‘the Travel Agent’) are subject to these terms and conditions (‘the Conditions’).

 3. The Client and Authority